People ask me a lot of questions. Most of the time I’m happy to help.

 5. Write content that’s worth sharing

 People view writers as experts on the topics they cover.
 Why?
 No clue.
 I didn’t make the rules.
 I just know how to use them.

 Self-publish a pamphlet you can give away at your gym.
 Start a blog.
 Send a weekly newsletter to your email list.
+(Sign up for mine, Stronger Sundays, here—it’s #1 FREE weekly newsletter about launching and growing your own online fitness business.)
 Any of these options can serve as marketing material.

 Here’s an example: Say a member of your gym attends a dinner party with a friend who complains about low-back pain.
 The person remembers seeing your pamphlet, or a blog post you printed out and pinned to the gym’s bulletin board, or a newsletter somebody forwarded.